subelta/daysave/README.md

 # daysave

-This project is supposed to bring templated notetaking and daily logging to a new level of simplicity and style for free
+This project is bringing templated notetaking and daily logging to a new level of simplicity and style for free